SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/index.md

 }
 ```

-* `limit_exceeded` - boolean. `True` if requested time period exceeds limit specified in a tracker's tariff.
+* `limit_exceeded` - boolean. `true` if the requested time period exceeds limit specified in a tracker's tariff.
 * `list` - array of JSON objects.
 List of zero or more JSON objects.

 where <track_info> is either <regular>, <single_report>, <merged> or <cluster>: